-Lake Powhatan Campground Professional Review and Guide
+Lake Powhatan Campground Professional Guide

 "Lake Powhatan is a nicely developed, well-maintained recreation destination.
 While it is a great destination in its own right, its proximity to Asheville adds the possibilities of visiting tourist destinations in the area, such as the grand Biltmore Estate.
 Hikers, mountain bikers, and lake enthusiasts will also find much to like about this slice of the Pisgah National Forest.
 The groomed campground is divided into three loops situated on wooded hills above the lake.
 The Big John Loop has 21 sites—mostly shaded by a pine, oak, and hickory forest—and it is the highest of them all.
 Each site has been leveled with landscaping timbers, despite the hilliness.
 Large and attractive, the sites here provide ample privacy.
 The Bent Creek Loop has sites 22 through 35.
 It also has hilly, large camps with rich woods.
 All the sites here are in great condition.
 The Lakeside Loop, with sites 36 through 57, is actually well above Lake Powhatan, though a few of the sites overlook the water.
 The sites here are the shadiest, sheltered by hemlock trees."